Easy Tactics For Improving What Was A Slow Redfish Bite

-While fishing the flats near Charleston, Kevin was having a hard time getting the Redfish to take the baits.
-No matter what he tried would work.
+Having a hard time getting the Redfish to take the baits.
+No matter what you try would work.
 Changing lures, speed of the retrieve would to turn the fish on.
-He could see them, but no bite.
-So then he got the idea to cut up some of the Pogeys and Menhaden from his live bait well and start throwing it towards the nearby grass.
-Within minutes the Redfish became active and the bite resumed.
-He was sure to throw what amounts to as a chum in about 3-4 feet of water to keep the Reds in a more limited target area.
-If that’s not enough, Kevin used his simple “split shot”rig with his remaining live bait on a 3/0 hook to float over the chum area to create a realistic presentation to the before shy Reds.
+You could see them, but no bite.
+So, here’s a good idea.
+Cut up some of the Pogeys and Menhaden from your live bait well and start throwing it towards the nearby grass.
+Within minutes the Redfish many times will became active and the bite improves.
+Throw what amounts to as a chum slick in about 3-4 feet of water to keep the Reds in a more limited target area.
+If that’s not enough, use a simple “split shot”rig with the remaining live bait on a 3/0 hook to float over the chum area to create a realistic presentation to what was before shy Reds.
 Perfecto!!!!!
 The same tactic also works with Speckled Trout and Flounder.
 It’s a great way to turn the bite on and return to a great fishing day.
-Best of all, it’s like many of the tactics that Kevin Blair shares with us.
-It’s easy and best of all effective.